David-GERARD/David-GERARD/README.md

 Reproducibility is a cornerstone of reliable research.
 I promote **best practices in software development** for academic projects, including:
 - Version control with **Git & GitHub**.
 - Clear **documentation & code modularity**.
-- Use of **containerized environments** (e.g., Docker) and **Jupyter notebooks** to enable seamless replication of experiments.
+- Use of **containerized environments** to enable seamless replication of experiments.

-I am also preparing a **workshop on reproducible open-source research**, focusing on **making code more readable, understandable, and shareable** in scientific communities.

 ### **Pushing for Open-Source Adoption in Academia**
 Too often, research is tied to proprietary tools that restrict innovation.
 I push for increased adoption of **open-source frameworks, tools, and methodologies** to:
 - Reduce barriers for researchers worldwide.
-- Increase transparency in AI and scientific computing.
+- Increase transparency in peer-reviewed research.
-- Promote ethical AI development and energy-efficient computing solutions.

-By integrating **open-source tools in research workflows**, we can make academic research more **accessible, inclusive, and sustainable**.
+By integrating **open-source tools in research workflows**, we can make academic research more **accessible, collaborative, and efficient**.

-### 🏆 Key Roles & Contributions
+## 🏆 Key Roles & Contributions
 - **Project Manager of [PettingZoo](https://www.farama.org/PettingZoo/)** – A popular RL library designed for multi-agent reinforcement learning environments.
 - **Ph.D.
 Researcher** – Working on **Photonic Integrated Circuits for AI-accelretaion** at UCL.
 - **Teaching Assistant at UCL** – Leading Python labs on **Applied Machine Learning Systems** and **Data Acquisition & Processing Systems** for the [**Integrated Machine Learning Systems MSc**](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/integrated-machine-learning-systems-msc).
 - **Former Researcher at Cambridge & Columbia** – Experience in **analog computing, bioinformatics, and AI-powered neuroscience**.

-### 🚀 What You'll Find Here
+## 🚀 What You'll Find Here
 - **Machine Learning & AI** – Projects on **Reinforcement Learning, AI Acceleration, and Reservoir Computing**.
 - **Hardware-Software Integration** – Research on **Neuromorphic Engineering and AI-powered Circuits**.
 - **Open-Source Contributions** – Active participation in AI and **multi-agent reinforcement learning libraries**.

-### 🔗 Connect With Me
+## 🔗 Connect With Me
 - 🌐 [LinkedIn](https://www.linkedin.com/in/david-gerard-cu)
 - 📧 Email: [david.gerard.23@ucl.ac.uk](mailto:david.gerard.23@ucl.ac.uk)
 - 🏗️ Check out my work on **[GitHub](https://github.com/David-GERARD)**!